nitishmalpotra/DS-mini-projects/README.md

 ### [01 - TV, Halftime Shows, and the Big Game](https://github.com/nitishmalpotra/DS-mini-projects/tree/main/01%20-%20TV%2C%20Halftime%20Shows%2C%20and%20the%20Big%20Game)

 Whether or not you like football, the Super Bowl is a spectacle.
 There's drama in the form of blowouts, comebacks, and controversy in the games themselves.
 There are the ridiculously expensive ads, some hilarious, others gut-wrenching, thought-provoking, and weird.
 The half-time shows with the biggest musicians in the world, sometimes [riding giant mechanical tigers](https://www.youtube.com/watch?v=ZD1QrIe--_Y&feature=youtu.be&t=14) or [leaping from the roof of the stadium](https://www.youtube.com/watch?v=mjrdywp5nyE&feature=youtu.be&t=62).
-And in this project, you will find out how some of the elements of this show interact with each other.
-You will answer questions like:
+And in this project, we will find out how some of the elements of this show interact with each other.
+We will answer questions like:

 - What are the most extreme game outcomes?
 - How does the game affect television viewership?